mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 Whether or not the Referee chooses to place such systems on the map
 is a matter of personal choice.
-A ‘mainworld-centric’ map does not really
+A 'mainworld-centric' map does not really
 need them unless they are the subject of an adventure but an exploration-
 based game where the Travellers may not be able to detect whether the
 star has planets might require many stars to be plotted and their system